sykesjd/sorkin-exegesis/_posts/2024-08-09-a-few-good-men.md

 ### NEW Sorkin Player: Ron Ostrow
 <sup>Character: M.P.</sup>

-Ron Ostrow is another actor who started out with Mr. Sorkin in the Broadway production of _A Few Good Men_, also in a minor role, whose presence would go on to be littered throughout Sorkin's work for the screen — even more so that Joshua Malina.
+Ron Ostrow is another actor who started out with Mr. Sorkin in the Broadway production of _A Few Good Men_, also in a minor role, whose presence would go on to be littered throughout Sorkin's work for the screen — even more so than Joshua Malina.
 I would contend there are people reading this now who couldn't even name every single appearance he's made in Sorkin works.

 To be honest, though, I kind of wish he'd been given a better first appearance: